 Teesside leading the way in UK industry again

 Located in Teesside’s industrial cluster, Net Zero Teesside can play a significant role in local and national plans for regional development and in the UK’s industrial strategy for a low carbon Northern Powerhouse.
-During construction, the project could enable an annual gross benefit of up to £450 million and support up to 5,500 direct jobs.
-The Project has the potential to further regenerate and revitalise the region with new technologies and investment as companies which emit or use carbon dioxide are attracted by this new hub.
+During construction, the Project could enable an annual gross benefit of up to £450 million and support up to 5,500 direct jobs.
+The project can launch a green economy in the north east by supporting and safeguarding existing jobs, creating new jobs and driving growth in the local economy.

 Together we’re delivering solutions for a sustainable low emissions future